dannyquist/re/ghidra/ghidra-getting-started.md

 # Reverse Engineering Workflows

-If you read Practical Malware Analysis, there are a variety of tasks where Ghidra can help you.
-First, data structures are extremely easy to understand.
+There are a variety of tasks where Ghidra can help you.
 If you look at the starting CodeBrowser listing, you'll see the common fields for PE files highlighted and called out.
 From my limited usage of Ghidra, this has been a huge time-saver.

 ![PE File highlighted inside of the](pics/inline-pe-fields.png)

 ## Strings: The Reverse Engineer's Crutch

 Strings are important to reverse engineering, and a large portion of my time when analyzing malware samples is decoding and deobfuscating strings.
-Ghidra makes this much easier, and in many cases does things for you.
+Ghidra makes this much easier, and in many cases translates them for you.
 At current count, there are about 3 places to get the string list.

 The first way is to use Window -> Defined Strings.
 Ghidra is intelligent about how it finds strings, avoiding invalid strings that plague other tools.
+The second and third way to extract things are left as an exercise for the reader.

 ![The Reverse Engineer's Crutch: strings](pics/strings.png)

-If you look at the contents of this file, you'll see a lot of suspicious values.
-Specifically gootkit packages an old version of NodeJS and associated javascript files to implement their implant.
-If you would like to see a full list of all the javascript files.
+Gootkit packages an old version of NodeJS and associated javascript files to implement their implant.
+If you would like to see a full list of all the javascript files, search on Github.

 Filtering can be done in the bottom of the strings string by simply typing what you're looking for.
 For gootkit, type `gootkit` and you should see something similar: